TABLE OF CONTENTS

 In resistance, the world had desired order and control.
 Its will had forged chains of law that began suppressing the Ancient Gods, whose creations had gradually become insignificant as a result.
 Over long years, the chaos had gradually subsided, but the will of the world had not yet been satisfied, as there was a possibility that the Ancient Gods, who had been chained into an unnatural slumber, could still awaken someday, and the countless factors of causality that stemmed from this created countless futures, which spelled an uncertainty that would never end.

 The White Mage explained that up until that moment, the future remained open, as it wasn’t something that could be predicted or manipulated.
-Because of this, the Transcendents had been created, whose mere existence suppressed the Ancient Gods from awakening ever again.
+Because of this, the Transcendents had been created, whose mere existence suppressed the Ancient Gods from ever awakening again.
 Simultaneously, they had exerted tremendous influence on the universe, and as a result, uncertainty was eradicated, and the future became set in stone.

 (A/N: Zero gets some exclusive dialogue here, in which they express their shock that they were used to manipulate fate, regardless of their own will.)